Your Guide to Staffing Up Your Warehouse for the Holiday Season

 In a 2018 Warehouse Employee Opinion Survey by EmployBridge, there are 4 things that employees in this industry are looking for in a new job:

-- $12/hr is the minimum wage warehouse workers are earning so they’re less likely to accept less
+- $12/hr is the minimum wage warehouse workers are earning so they’re not likely to accept less

 - They prefer to work the first shift